 Case study: Volleyball World

-Volleyball World is the websiite of the Fédération Internationale de Volleyball (FIVB), the international governing body for all forms of volleyball.
+Volleyball World is the websiite of the Fédération Internationale de Volleyball (FIVB), the international governing body for all forms of the sport.

-They were launching a premium video streaming service and wanted us to provide new CMS components, and to propose a strategy to promote it accross their existing website and mobile app.
+They were launching a premium video streaming channel and wanted us to design new CMS components, and to propose a strategy to promote it accross their website and app.

-But as we worked on that need, it became clear that there were deeper issues that needed fixing.
+But as we worked on that, it became clear that there were deeper issues that needed fixing.
+We set about solving these problems and delivered:

 Starting point

-VBW asked Deltatre to use one of our regular strategy review meetings to present some ideas to showcase the new video service.
+VBW asked Deltatre to use one of our regular strategy review meetings to present some ideas to promote the new video service.

-This example was deliberately over-the-top to show what ‘too much’ looks like.
+The example below was deliberately over-the-top to show what ‘too much’ looks like.

 I like to use a ‘show don’t tell’ approach for decks like this.